 It has the same features as the PM-200, only that it does not come with volume control.

-Generally, Roland has never disappointed in producing the best technology in the industry.
+Generally, Roland has never disappointed in producing the best technology and sound quality in the industry.
 They have always ensured every product that comes out serves its purpose.
 And the Roland PM-100 does exactly that.
 It is among the most affordable amps on the market, and you will never regret the price.

 4. Simmons DA50